akachwah/backstage/TechDoc/SoftwareTemplateReadMe.md

 ## Template List

-Below is a table of templates included in this repository, along with their use cases and links to their respective directories (accurate as of the time of writing):
+Below is a table of templates along with their related tags and links to their respective directories (accurate as of the time of writing).
+Users should exercise discretion when using these templates.
 <br> </br>

 | Name | Link | Tags